 I love to borrow a good idea, and I’ll confess that I’ve been borrowing from James Boccardo for some time now.
-James wrote a book a few years ago called, Unsilenced: How to Voice the Gospel, and I have been using it with groups around the country ever since.
+James wrote a book several years ago called, Unsilenced: How to Voice the Gospel, and I have been using it with groups around the country ever since.
 I met James at a conference in North Carolina where he and I were speaking; he sent me the book prior to the event.
 As soon as I read it I knew I’d discovered an “evergreen” resource I would use for years to come.
-I’ll be interviewing James on the Stand to Reason Radio Show today (you can look for this show in the STR Podcast Archive), and I’m excited to introduce the book to readers of my daily blog.

 If you’re the kind of person who recognizes your responsibility to share the Gospel with people in your life, but find yourself hesitant or uncertain as to how you ought to begin, this book is for you.
 Although I’ve explored a number of books on evangelism (while in seminary and during my time as a pastor), I continue to return to this book for the following reasons: